DHTMLX/gantt-docs/data/desktop/resource_management.md

 };
 ~~~

 You can use any property to assign calendars to resources.
-If the resource property is changed dynamically, gantt will automatically recalculate task timing using a new calendar.
+If the resource property is changed dynamically, the gantt will automatically recalculate time of tasks using a new calendar.

 {{sample 11_resources/02_resource_calendars.html}}

-If multiple resources can be assigned to a single task, gantt can [automatically generate a common calendar](api/gantt_dynamic_resource_calendars_config.md) for all assigned resources.
+If multiple resources can be assigned to a single task, the gantt can [automatically generate a common calendar](api/gantt_dynamic_resource_calendars_config.md) for all assigned resources.

 You can [get more information in the related article](desktop/working_time.md#assigningcalendartoresource).